kyma-project/istio/docs/user/00-overview/00-30-overview-istio-sidecars.md

 ## Tutorials and troubleshooting

 Learn how to [enable automatic Istio sidecar proxy injection](../02-operations/02-20-enable-sidecar-injection.md).
-Follow the troubleshooting guides if you experience [issues with Istio sidecar injection](./04-30-istio-no-sidecar.md) or have [incompatible Istio sidecar version after Istio Operator's upgrade](../03-troubleshooting/03-40-incompatible-istio-sidecar-version.md).
+Follow the troubleshooting guides if you experience [issues with Istio sidecar injection](./04-30-istio-no-sidecar.md) or have [incompatible Istio sidecar version after Kyma Istio Operator's upgrade](../03-troubleshooting/03-40-incompatible-istio-sidecar-version.md).